Flexberry/Leaflet.Export/README.md

   * afterRender - function to be called after rendering map;
   * afterExport - function to be called after export map.

-If you specify a custom function afterRender() after the rendering stage it passed shaped canvas.
+If developer specify a custom function afterRender() after the rendering stage it receive shaped canvas.
 The function may be additional processing the canvas or perform other actions before second stage (export canvas to image).
-Common template for afterRender is: afterRender(canvas) {
+Common template for afterRender is:

+  afterRender(canvas) {
     operators...
     return canvas;
   }

-Function afterExport is called after export cnvas to image.
+Function afterExport is called after export canvas to image.
-Common template for afterRender is: afterRender(dataURL) {
+Common template for afterRender is:

+  afterRender(dataURL) {
     operators...
     return dataURL;